 Regulatory Compliance

-Some countries or regions have regulations that require or encourage the use of recycled paper in certain products, such as paper cups and food and beverage containers.
+Some countries have regulations that require the use of sustainable materials in certain products, such as cups, paperboard, tissue boxes, and food containers, ensuring compliance over the long term.

 Increased Customer Demand